saifx19/saifx19-llama-2-financial-news-summarization/README.md

 - **Google Drive Authentication**: While trying to save the fine-tuned model to Google Drive, I encountered difficulties in receiving the authentication codes required to grant Colab access.
 As a workaround, I saved the fine-tuned model in the Colab directory instead.

-- **Loading Errors**: When attempting to load the fine-tuned model from the Colab directory, I faced several errors that could not be resolved in the available time.
+- **Loading Errors**: When attempting to load the fine-tuned model from the Colab directory, I faced several errors that could not be resolved in the available time (Error: Your session crashed after using all available RAM).